gnarzilla/deadlight-bootstrap/README.md

 ## Roadmap

 Evolved project moved to dedicated repository at [blog.deadlight](https://github.com/gnarzilla/blog.deadlight).
 This repo will remain active as a minimalist, blog only, implementation.
-Federation not supported in Bootstrap version
+Federation, email, local keyring integration, other proxying features not supported in Bootstrap version, however these limits allow the blog to be entirely edge deployed with no local dependencies.

 Full integrated platform with [blog.deadlight](https://github.com/gnarzilla/blog.deadlight), [proxy.deadlight](https://github.com/gnarzilla/proxy.deadlight) and [lib.deadlight](https://github.com/gnarzilla/lib.deadlight) to live at [edge.deadlight](https://github.com/gnarzilla/edge.deadlight)